John Randle (physician): Early years

 John Randle was born on 1 February 1855.
 His father, Thomas Randle, was a liberated slave from an Oyo village in the west of what is now Nigeria.

 His father later moved to Lagos and set up a successful business as a haberdasher.

 Randle's birthplace of Regent, Sierra Leone was a settlement of liberated slaves from various parts of West Africa and as far afield as Mozambique.
 He was educated at the missionary school in the village and then at the Church Mission Society grammar school in Freetown.

 He became a "dispenser" at the Colonial Hospital in 1874.
 He moved to Accra, then on the Gold Coast, where he saved enough to pay for formal medical training at the University of Edinburgh in Scotland between 1884 and 1888, graduating with a gold medal in materia medica.
 Randle and his fellow-student Obadiah Johnson obtained positions in 1889 as Assistant Colonial Surgeons in the Lagos Colonial Hospital.
 At the same time, Randle practiced privately, treating most of the European traders of Lagos, particularly the Germans.

 In November 1890 Randle married Victoria Matilda Davies.
-His wife's father was the wealthy James Pinson Labulo Davies and her mother was Sara Forbes Bonetta, a Yoruba princess whom Queen Victoria had arranged to have adopted and educated at the queen's expense.
+His wife's father was the wealthy James Pinson Labulo Davies and her mother was Sarah Forbes Bonetta, a Yoruba princess whom Queen Victoria had arranged to have adopted and educated at the queen's expense.
 Queen Victoria had given Matilda Davies the name Victoria at her christening, had bestowed an allowance of £40 for life and had given her a solid gold christening set.

 The queen donated the material for Matilda's wedding gown.
 Dr Sodeinde Akinsiku Leigh-Sodipe (1865–1901) was godfather at the 1893 christening of Randle's son Romanes Adewale.

 Randle resigned from the Colonial Service in 1892.
 He was angry that as an African he was given about half the salary of a European with the same training, and that he was being required to serve as a doctor in locations far from Lagos.
 Gilbert Thomas Carter, Governor of Lagos in 1891–97, said of his resignation, "My past experience of native doctors ... does not encourage me to place much faith in their aptitude for this profession..."
 Randle withdrew his resignation, but asked for an increase in salary to £500 per year.

 Randle was dismissed from the service in September 1893 for his persistent refusal to make tours of duty to the British military outpost at Ijebu Ode.

 He devoted himself to private medical practice, in which he was highly successful.

 He served patients from all levels of society, providing free treatment to the poor.

 Randle was successful in treating yellow fever and guinea worm infestation.